kango20/WikipediaGame/README.md

 # Wikipedia Game Improvement Proposal (WGIP)

 ## Project Description
-This Wikipedia Game is a modified version of the traditional Wikipedia navigation challenge, aiming to reduce the number of clicks needed to move from one article to another.
-This project incorporates a transformer-based model for semantic similarity alongside a Breadth-First Search (BFS) algorithm to prioritize navigation through semantically related links.
+The Wikipedia Game challenges players to navigate from one Wikipedia article to another using the least number of clicks.
+The project enhances this game by integrating a transformer-based model to measure semantic similarity, improving the pathfinding algorithm.
+By utilizing Breadth-First Search (BFS) augmented with a transformer model, the game prioritizes links that are semantically closer to the target article, potentially reducing the number of hops needed to reach the goal.
+This method makes the search more efficient and enhances the game's educational value by guiding players through more relevant content.

 ### Key Features